rebelsky/csc321-jekyll/_dev/_eboards/eboard07.md

 ### Stories to discuss

-Unknown project:
+#### Unknown project:

 * Display a page to the user with a title

+Problems

+* Not specific
+* Not necessarly applicable
+* Not a known user base.

-Project PALS: Add a posting system for car pool services for those without personal transportation to get to PALS
+#### Project PALS: Add a posting system for car pool services for those without personal transportation to get to PALS

 * As a volunteer,
 * So that I can volunteer at PALS without worrying about how to get to the animal shelter,
 * I want to add a posting system so that any volunteer with a car can volunteer to pick people up or drop them off.

+Fixes

+* Needs to better express what actions you'd like to do.
+* "I want to be able to indicate that I need a ride and be notified at least one day in advance if that ride is available."
+* Might also add: "I want my shift cancelled and me to be notified at least one day in advance if that ride is not available"

-Callisto: Untitled
+#### Callisto: Untitled

 * As a survivor,
 * I want to have different methods of reporting my case.
 It should be either a voice recording, call for Grinnell Advocates or other national hotlines, text typed on a computer, or a picture of documents written on paper
 * So that I can report with the least trouble

+Problem

+* Too complex.
+Needs simplification (multiple cases).
+* Also needs story of "I can retrieve it later."

-Callisto: Proving confidentiality of sexual assault report
+#### Callisto: Proving confidentiality of sexual assault report

 * As a sexual assault survivor
 * So that I can feel comfortable reporting the assault
 * I want to be able to know that my report will be confidential until I choose to release it

+Problem

+* Needs measuring.

-Callisto: Untitled
+#### Callisto: Untitled

 * As a school official,
 * I want to see the analytics of sexual assaults reported on campus (where, when, how) without seeing the victims or perpetrator's name,
 * so that I can adjust campus policy accordingly to minimize these incidents

+NO NO NO NO NO

-Mayflower Project: Untitled
+#### Mayflower Project: Untitled

 I am a member of the Mayflower community who has been staying with my son for 4 months as I prepared for his wedding.
 I am getting ready to head